mglaman/getting-cozy-with-drupal-commerce/manuscript/chapter2.md

 | Discount | $2.00 |
 | Price    | $3.75 |

 This formatter also provides `hook_commerce_price_formatted_components()`.
-Commmerce Price invokes this hook after the components have been compiled and sorted.
+Commerce Price invokes this hook after the components have been compiled and sorted.
 This allows other module's to interact with the display price components within the table - such as removing or resorting.

 ###Altering prices before view
 Commerce Price provides a way to manipulate displayed prices for robust price calculation.
 This will be covered more in depth in the product pricing module's chapter.